WORG is fairly large.

 1/ Text search engine

-The classic, basic means to explore a website.
+That’s the classic to explore a website.
 Though with smartphones it’s not as prevalent as it was in Ye Olden Dayes.

 If you have a distinctive search term, it’s a powerful means of exploration.
 Searching for “Thing” isn’t going to be *that* helpful.
 Whereas searching for “Darkforce” isn’t a bad way to find all characters with Darkforce powers.